DBCDK/biblo/README.md

 Use this varialbe to let the application how stylesheets are compiled and which jade templates are used.
 Currently two values are used to control compiling of SASS and delivering of templates:
   - `pg` Should be used when building Palles Gavebod
-  - `ddbmobil` Should be used when building Mobil Søg

   The default value is `pg`